Dussim/gradle-ssh/README.md

 Plugin supports typical options to create and configure objects in `remoteExecCommands` and `remotes` containers as well as some helper methods to lazily register them.

-Fore people not familiar with Gradle's Kotlin DSL, here are some examples:
+For people not familiar with Gradle's Kotlin DSL, here are some examples:

 ```kotlin
 // build.gradle.kts